 When I hear people’s stories in my office, I’m often astounded by how they miss other perspectives/other ways you could understand them.
-Someone might be so blinded with their guilt or anger or a sense of failure that they cannot see the full context or a bigger picture.
+Someone might be so blinded by their guilt or anger or a sense of failure that they cannot see the full context or the bigger picture.
 And what’s worse, based on these stories, the whole line of thinking is born: “that’s who I am/I’m useless/that’s why I will never….. /that’s why they always…… /that’s why it’s always gonna be this way, etc..”

 So in short – that’s what a lot of times therapy is all about.
 About rewriting the story, we somehow mistakenly believed was true.
 The story that was often limiting and cruel.
-It is, in fact, a very multilayer process of getting to know ourselves from the loving and compassionate place.
+It is, in fact, a very multilayer process of getting to know ourselves from a loving and compassionate place.

 Don’t think it’s easy, though.
 It takes A LOT of courage to own that narrative and take responsibility for your own life, and that’s yet another story…